spetca/terminal-civ/README.md

+# termtopia

-# A termtopia is a terminal implementation of civ/polytopia
+termtopia is a terminal implementation of civ/polytopia

+##Setup & Requirements

+##Installation

+##Contributing